briansimiyuj/doctor-appointment-app/README.md

         b.
 Set `selectedNote` to the note passed in as an argument
         c.
 Set `title` to the title of the note passed in as an argument
         d.
 Set `content` to the content of the note passed in as an argument

+    7. Create `openNoteCommentsModal` function which takes a note as an argument
+        a.
+Set `showNoteCommentsModal` to `true`
+        b.
+Set `selectedNote` to the note passed in as an argument

   ### Notes Tab Component